Bike season is winding down, but that doesn’t mean you need to say goodbye to the hard miles and effort you’ve put in to get into great bike shape.

 You will always work harder and better if you have something to work towards with your off-season training:

 This will give you a deadline to work towards.
 You can also use this deadline to reverse develop a training plan; breaking down the increase in intensity little by little.
-Races are not all about competition – Read my piece to see the other side of racing: For the race, for the adventure.
+Races are not all about competition.
 Your ‘race’ doesn’t need to be a big event, even your local $2 weekly races are a great goal.

 It always feels great to beat your last time.
 Pick a few loops and trails that you regularly ride, note your times on them and aim to beat them next season.
 It’s a great feeling when you train hard and see the results.